Schematizing the Observer and the Epistemic Content of Theories: The Complexity of the World and the Simplicity of Theory

-The standard view today in much if not most of philosophy of science in general, and philosophy of physics in particular, however, especially since the seminal work of Suppes~\citeyear{suppes-mngs-uses-mods,suppes-mods-data}, presupposes that a theory is characterized in a strong sense by its family of ``models'', where a model is always meant to be something that, at a minimum, captures the essence of a solution to the theory's equations of motion or dynamical field equations.
-This is true whether one hews to the semantic view of theories \cite{suppe-srch-underst-sci-thry,fraassen-sci-image} or the Best-Systems picture \cite{cohen-callender-better-best} or a semantics based on possible worlds \cite{lewis-def-theor-terms,butterfield-dual-equiv-phys-thrs}, or one is a neo-Carnapian \cite{demopoulos-log-phil-leg}, or a structuralist \cite{stegmuller-struc-view-theors,costa-french-models-sci-reason}, or a neo-Kantian \cite{friedman-dyns-reason}, or an inferentialist \cite{suarez-infer-conc-rep}, or one tries to reconcile the syntactic and the semantic views by the use of category theory \cite{halvorson-tsementzis-cats-sci-theor}, or one uses category theory directly to represent the models of the theory \cite{weatherall-cats-class-st-thrs}, or one champions a sophisticated syntactic view---declared dead many times during and after a long period of mordant vilification---on its own \cite{lutz-right-synt-approach}, or one adopts any other of the contemporary popular accounts of scientific theory.\footnote{I find, moreover, that in the practice of philosophers of physics who do not work directly on the semantics and structure of theories, but rather work on problems that either directly or implicitly require an account of a semantics, without hesitation, indeed usually without comment or (I suspect) thought, they employ the standard semantic view or, its close kin, a semantics based on Lewisian possible worlds.
+This is true whether one hews to the semantic view of theories \cite{suppe-srch-underst-sci-thry,fraassen-sci-image} or the Best-Systems picture \cite{cohen-callender-better-best} or a semantics based on possible worlds \cite{lewis-def-theor-terms,butterfield-dual-equiv-phys-thrs}, or one is a neo-Carnapian \cite{demopoulos-log-phil-leg}, or a structuralist \cite{stegmuller-struc-view-theors,costa-french-models-sci-reason}, or a neo-Kantian \cite{friedman-dyns-reason}, or one tries to reconcile the syntactic and the semantic views by the use of category theory \cite{halvorson-tsementzis-cats-sci-theor}, or one uses category theory directly to embody the models of the theory \cite{weatherall-cats-class-st-thrs}, or one champions a sophisticated syntactic view---declared dead many times during and after a long period of mordant vilification---on its own \cite{lutz-right-synt-approach}, or one adopts any other of the contemporary popular accounts of scientific theory.
+The presumption of the clean separation of different components of knowledge comes out clearly in every one of these examples.
+The semantic view treats its models as having ``empirical content'' while explicitly denying that those models need to represent actual experiments in order to have such content.
+The syntactic view introduces reduction sentences or coordinating principles or correspondence rules to relate explicitly demarcated languages, the theoretical and the observational.
+Those who have used category theory have treated the objects and morphisms of the relevant categories as representing physical systems and their behavior based solely on the postulation of a few minimal interpretive principle that scrupulously avoid mention of experiment.
+And so on.\footnote{I find, moreover, that philosophers of physics who do not work directly on the semantics and structure of theories, but rather work on problems that either directly or implicitly require an account of a semantics, without hesitation, indeed usually without comment or (I suspect) thought, employ the standard view.
 It is in this sense as well that I intend the claim that the view I sketch is ``standard'' today.
-It may well be that very few today really believe the standard view as I sketch it---but then I cannot understand the arguments they do make, \emph{e}.\emph{g}., in trying to articulate a criterion for theory equivalence based on formalism alone, with vague gestures at how it is all to make contact with empirical content as an afterthought.}
+It may well be that very few today believe the standard view as I sketch it---but then I cannot understand the arguments they do make, \emph{e}.\emph{g}., in trying to articulate a criterion for theory equivalence based on formalism alone, with vague gestures at how it is all to make contact with empirical content as an afterthought.}